 House of Photography

 In October 2009, Dirk Luckow took over as artistic director of the Deichtorhallen.
-He is assisted by curator Ingo Taubhorn and curator of the collection Sabine Schnakenberg at the House of Photography.
+He is assisted in the House of Photography by curator Ingo Taubhorn and collection curator Sabine Schnakenberg.

 With the founding of the House of Photography in the Deichtorhallen Hamburg in 2003, F.C.
-Gundlach made his private collection under the motto The Image of Man in Photography available to the house on permanent loan - a collection of world renown in the fields of fashion photography and artistic photography.
+Gundlach made his private collection available to the house on permanent loan under the motto "The Image of Man in Photography" – a collection of world renown in the fields of fashion photography and artistic photography.

 The task of the House of Photography is to present the collection and its inherent thematic complexes to the interested public.
 Since 2003, numerous exhibitions have been put together from the collection's holdings, including A Clear Vision (2003) and The Heartbeat of Fashion (2006), which provided an overview of the collection's holdings.
 Projects such as Lillian Bassman & Paul Himmel (2009), Nobuyoshi Araki.
 Silent Wishes (2010) or Saul Leiter (2012) each integrated works from the collection's holdings.
 Exhibitions such as American Beauties (2007), Maloney, Meyerowitz, Shore, Sternfeld – New Color Photography of the 1970s (2008), Harry Callahan (2013), The Concept of Lines: Richard Avedon, George Hoyningen-Huene, Irving Penn (2016) or Street.Life.Photography (2018) consider particular photo-historical and thematic aspects of the collection.